 Rebecca’s research was focussed on the scary but iconic Australian insects known as bulldog ants (Myrmecia).
 Through analysis of their cuticular hydrocarbon profiles and aggressive behaviour, she ascertained that their were clear differences in levels of aggression between different nests, but that this was also related to amount of chemical profile differences (and also associated with amount of overlap in host tree use between nests.
 Her study will provide a more comprehensive understanding of CHCs within Myrmecia and the evolution of CHC diversity at the species level.

 Julia’s research examined shorebird roosting behaviour and to assess whether behavioural mechanisms (i.e. sleeping with the beak under the wing or roosting on one leg) were used as a means of thermoregulation.
 Furthermore, she wanted to assess whether bird species with bigger beaks have different behavioural thermoregulatory responses to changes in temperature (hint: yes).
+She has published not one but two papers from her honours research.
 She is now doing a PhD at the University of Western Sydney into emu behaviour.

 Brett did his honours on the painted apple moth (Teia anartoides), a species with flightless females and males that have elaborate feathery antennae.
 He was interested in investigating whether antennal size reflected male reproductive quality (as measures through testis size), or whether there were trade-offs in investment between antennae and other structures.
 What he found was a bit more complex, and suggests that there might be other phenotypic characters that actually better reflect male quality.
 The research from his honours was published in Ecology and Evolution.
 Brett is now a PhD student in the Molecular Biodiversity group at LaTrobe University.